 Cornerstone Systems Inc. recently announced that it is 100% employee-owned.
-That news come after its founder and chairman, Rick Rodell, sold his remaining 51% stock to Cornerstone’s Employee Stock Ownership Plan (ESOP) Trust in a transaction that closed Dec.
+That news comes after its founder and chairman, Rick Rodell, sold his remaining 51% stock to Cornerstone’s Employee Stock Ownership Plan (ESOP) Trust in a transaction that closed on Dec.
 31, 2019.

 “I’m very thankful someone came up with the ESOP,” Rodell said, in a release.
 “It allowed me to reward the employees for all of their hard work, and let’s not forget loyalty.
 There are many here who have worked with me for over 30 years.
 Let’s face it, our employees are the ones our customers deal with.”